-13. WVSD #208 Anti-Discrimination Clause - WVSD Board Policy 3210 orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
+13. WVSD #208 Anti-Discrimination Clause - WVSD Board Policy 3210

+"The West Valley School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
 The following employee has been designated to handle questions and complaints of alleged discrimination: Stacey Drake, (509) 972-6005 or Joe Connolly (509-972-6006), West Valley School District, 8902 Zier Road, Yakima, WA 98908"